I’ve heard about Dr. Fields’ practice, but I’m not sure I understand how it works. Can you explain it?

 I have a Flex Spending plan or Medical Savings Account through work.
 Can I use that for the annual professional fee?

-In many cases, yes.
-Check with your plan administrator.
+In some cases, yes.
+HSAs (Health Savings Accounts) can generally be used for our annual professional fee.
+Check with your plan administrator to confirm eligibility.
 Our office manager is well acquainted with this question.
 By using pre-tax dollars designated for medical expenditures, many of our patients find these plans may reduce their out-of-pocket costs by as much as 30 to 40%.

 I have high-school or college age children.
 Can Dr. Fields see them?